Climate of Vancouver: Rain

-Vancouver is Canada's third most rainy city, with over 161 rainy days per year.
+Vancouver is Canada's third most rainy city, with 169 rainy days per year.
 As measured at Vancouver Airport in Richmond, Vancouver receives 1189 mm of rain per year.
 In North Vancouver, about 20 km away from the Vancouver airport, the amount of rain received doubles to 2477 mm per year as measured at the base of Grouse Mountain.

+Since Vancouver lacks a hot summer, convective storms are uncommon.
 Thunderstorms are rare, with an average of 6.1 thunderstorm days per year.
-The weather in spring and autumn is usually showery and cool.

 The grass-cutting season often begins in March and continues through October.
 Summers can be quite dry, and, as such, grass that has not been watered may not need to be cut for a month or even longer.
-Some summers may have no rain for five weeks or more, while others might have several very wet days in a row.
+July and August can go several weeks without rain.
+July.2021 did not receive any rain at all.
+In contrast other Julys and Augusts might have several very wet days in a row.
 In addition, Vancouver is one of the driest cities in Canada during the summer season, but the rest of the year the high pressure that locks in during the summer moves out and is replaced by the usual low pressure systems (rainy weather) by fall through to mid-spring.
+The weather in spring and autumn is usually showery, cool, and overcast.

 July is historically the driest month in Vancouver and, in fact, Vancouver International Airport recorded no rainfall at all during the whole month of July 2013; the first time ever in recorded history.
 Many other Julys have recorded less than 1 mm of rain in Vancouver.